LiviuSosu/LiviuSosu/README.md

 ✅ your technical interviewer is ready/open to discuss about my personal work<br />
 ✅ you desire an answer tou your message<br />
 <br />
-then sprecifiy that you agree with the conditiosn above.
+then sprecifiy that you agree with the conditions above.

 <!--
 **LiviuSosu/LiviuSosu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.